 Sometimes stories star a cast of characters and they are all main characters.
 Not many stories do this, but Sam and Dave Dig A Hole happens to be one example.
 Sam and Dave are in the title, but the dog is also part of this cast.
 The dog stars equally, even though he or she doesn’t say anything.

-Now we’ve identified the characters, what is their big weakness?
+Now we’ve identified the characters, what is their big shortcoming?
 What are they not very good at?
-In a cast of characters, everyone probably has a different weakness.
+In a cast of characters, everyone probably has a different shortcoming.

 Sam and Dave happen to be very similar.
 They are basically the same person in duplicate, and we can consider them in this way.
 Sam+Dave contrast with the dog.
 They may even be twins.
 They share the same grandfather, so they are at least cousins of about the same age.